SAP-samples/btp-sf-extension-adv-event-mesh/README.md

 ## Known Issues

 The tutorial is provided on the "as-is" basis.

-Currently, there are no known issues for the tutorial project.
+- SAP Successfactors integration has restriction to use port number other than `443`.
+This requires configuration in the SAP Advanced Event Mesh administrator console to switch the `REST` port to `443`

 ## How to Obtain Support

-Create an issue to get support or to report a bug in [GitHub](https://github.com/SAP-samples/issues).
+Create an issue to get support or to report a bug in [GitHub](https://github.com/SAP-samples/btp-sf-extension-adv-event-mesh/issues).

 ## License

-Copyright (c) 2022 SAP SE or an SAP affiliate company.
+Copyright (c) 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.